emanuele/git-annex_tutorial/tutorial.md

 tutorial, we also describe common errors and how to recover from them.
 Notice that, basic familiarity with `git` is assumed as a pre-requisite for this tutorial.

+The tutorial is structured as follows.
+First we describe the scenario in which `git-annex` is used.
+Then, we provide some preliminary information about what `git-annex` is and technical details.
+After that, we describe how to set up a centralized repository that will host a copy of all data.
+This is the main part of the tutorial, in which we describe how to make the repository easily accessible from a web server and from Github.
+The last two parts of the tutorial describe the use of the repository from the point of view of content creators, i.e. those having the rights to add new content to the repository from remote, and from the point of view of anonymous users that just need to have an updated copy of some of the data.

 ## The Lab scenario